Prelude to the 2022 Russian invasion of Ukraine: Background

 Beginning in 2019, Russia issued over 650,000 internal Russian passports to Donbas residents, which the Ukrainian government viewed as a step towards the annexation of the region.
-On 14 September 2020, Ukrainian President Volodymyr Zelenskyy approved a new national security strategy for the country, signaling Ukraine's intent to foster a stronger relationship with NATO "with the aim of membership in [the group]."
+On 14 September 2020, Ukrainian president Volodymyr Zelenskyy approved a new national security strategy for the country, signaling Ukraine's intent to foster a stronger relationship with NATO "with the aim of membership in [the group]."
 On 24 March 2021, Zelenskyy signed Decree No. 117/2021 approving the government's strategy for the "de-occupation and reintegration" of Crimea, including Sevastapol.
 The decree complemented the activities of the already existing Crimean Platform while also mentioning other means for regaining control of the region, including through potential military force.
 The next day, Zelenskyy enacted the National Security and Defence Council's decision on Ukraine's military security strategy, protecting the country from external threats through deterrence, internal stability in times of crisis, and cooperation, particularly with the EU and NATO.
 The decree additionally described Russia as a "military adversary" which "carries out armed aggression against Ukraine... [and] uses military, political, economic, informational and psychological, space, cyber and other means that threaten [the] independence, state sovereignty and territorial integrity" of the country.

 In Russia, Putin's close adviser Nikolai Patrushev was a leading figure in updating the country's national security strategy, published in May 2021.
 It states that Russia may use "forceful methods" to "thwart or avert unfriendly actions that threaten the sovereignty and territorial integrity of the Russian Federation."
 Russia has said that a possible Ukrainian accession to NATO and NATO enlargement in general threaten its national security.
 In turn, Ukraine and other European countries neighboring Russia have accused Putin of attempting to restore the Russian Empire/Soviet Union and of pursuing aggressive militaristic policies.

 Shortly after the annexation of Crimea in 2014, Ukraine blocked the flow of the North Crimean Canal, which had supplied 85 percent of Crimea's water.
-Crimea's reservoirs were subsequently depleted and water shortages ensued, with water reportedly only being available for three to five hours a day in 2021.
+Crimea's reservoirs were subsequently depleted and water shortages ensued; water was reportedly only being available for three to five hours a day in 2021.
 The New York Times cited senior American officials mentioning that securing Crimea's water supply could be an objective of a Russian invasion.

 In July 2021, Putin published an essay titled On the Historical Unity of Russians and Ukrainians, in which he re-affirmed his view that Russians and Ukrainians were "one people".
 In response, American historian Timothy Snyder characterised Putin's ideas as imperialism while British journalist Edward Lucas described it as historical revisionism.
 Other observers have noted that the Russian leadership has a distorted view of modern Ukraine and its history.
-Some historians, including James Ellison and Michael Cox, contend that Putin became convinced by his government's active measures, with Putin ultimately believing Russian propaganda campaigns and false allegations of "genocide in Donbas".
+Some historians, including James Ellison and Michael Cox, contend that Putin became convinced by his government's active measures and ultimately believed Russian propaganda campaigns and false allegations of genocide in Donbas.